yingogobot/YXSpritesLoadingView/README.md

 ## HOW TO USE

 ### CUSTOMIZATION
-You can simply change the numbers we defin
+You can simply change the numbers in `YXSpritesLoadingView.h` to custom the loader

 ```objective-c
 /***************************************************************